AI Agent Security Guides

 In-depth, practical guides to the attack classes and defenses shaping the AI agent security landscape.
 Written from the perspective of a red team, not a product marketer.

-AI Bug Bounty Programs in 2026: Active List with Payouts
+AI Bug Bounty Programs 2026: xAI/Grok, OpenAI, Anthropic + Payouts

-Every active AI bug bounty program in 2026: OpenAI ($100K max), Anthropic, Google, Microsoft, xAI/Grok, Cohere, Mozilla 0din, Gray Swan Arena.
-Verified scopes, payout ranges, and application links.
+Every active AI bug bounty program in 2026: xAI/Grok, OpenAI ($100K max), Anthropic, Google, Microsoft, Cohere, Mozilla 0din, Gray Swan Arena.
+Verified scopes, payout ranges, and where to submit.

 Data Exfiltration via Markdown Images: The Quiet AI Vulnerability